Left govt, police trying to save those responsible for vet student's death: UDF | Politics

 After meeting Satheesan, the father spoke to reporters and claimed that his son was being harassed for eight months before his death according to a news report after Sidharathan's death.

-He also claimed that various senior SFI leaders were ''camping'' at the college for several months and his son was allegedly made to strip sit on his knees.
+He also claimed various senior SFI leaders were ''camping'' at the college for several months and his son was allegedly made to strip and sit on his knees.

 ''They were all aware of what was going on.
 They could have put an end to it back then.
 I cannot believe that the senior SFI leaders were unaware of what was happening there,'' he said.